Willem Elsschot

-Alphonsus Josephus de Ridder (7 May 1882 – 31 May 1960), was a Belgian writer and poet who wrote under the pseudonym Willem Elsschot ([ˈʋɪləm ˈɛlsxɔt]).
+Alphonsus Josephus de Ridder (7 May 1882 – 31 May 1960) was a Belgian writer and poet who wrote under the pseudonym Willem Elsschot ([ˈʋɪləm ˈɛlsxɔt]).
 One of the most prominent Flemish authors, his most famous work, Cheese (1933) is the most translated Flemish-language novel of all time.

 Early life and education

 Elsschot was born Alphonsus Josephus de Ridder on 7 May 1882 in Antwerp, to a family of bakers.
 As a child he would often visit his uncle in rural Blauberg, near Herselt, where they would walk in the Helschot area, from which he would later derive his pen name.

-After studying at a state school in Van Maerlantstraat, then the Royal Athenaeum of Antwerp, he attended the Institut Supérieur de Commerce de l'État (nl), later known as the Rijkshandelhogeschool, where he would study economics and business, achieving a masters' degree in commercial sciences in 1904.
+After studying at a state school in Van Maerlantstraat, then the Royal Athenaeum of Antwerp, he attended the Institut Supérieur de Commerce de l'État (nl), later known as the Rijkshandelshogeschool, where he would study economics and business, achieving a master's degree in commercial sciences in 1904.
 It was during his studies there that he would develop a love for literature, while under the tutorship of Pol de Mont.